gmchinchayan/gmchinchayan/README.md

+- 👋 Hi There
-- 👋 Hi, I’m @gmchinchayan
+I’m @gmchinchayan
 Welcome to my github channel!
 My name is Gustavo Chinchayan, I am a Peruvian living the Middle East.
 I have nearly 6 years of auditing experience in the financial services industry.
 I have decided to change my career direction and enter the field of Applied Data Science and Statistics
 - 👀 I’m interested in ...in learning the field of machine learning and AI in corporate recruiting and financial industries.
 Will be posting some projects on these areas.